Last Updated on March 25, 2022 by MarcyPro

 Muscle groups worked: deltoids, traps, triceps

-To perform this tricep tamer, simply lie on a flat weight bench holding a barbell with an overhand grip.
+To perform this triceps tamer, simply lie on a flat weight bench and grip the bar with an overhand grip above your head.
 Bend your elbows so they point towards the ceiling and extend the bar behind your head so that you end with your elbows bent to 90degress behind you and the barbell is lower to the floor.
 While contracting your abdomen, and with your hips slightly flexed, extend your arms towards the ceiling.
 This is one rep.

 Muscle groups worked: triceps, core

 Bonus Lift – Overhead Press

 Now that you’ve worked your arms and chest, it’s time to focus on your shoulders.
 The overhead barbell press is a full body compound exercise that focuses on shoulder and triceps development while also engaging your legs, lower back and abs for balance.
 Here’s how to do it:

 - Grip the bar with your hands slightly wider than shoulder-width apart